peter-leonov/introscope/README.md

 ## Known issues

+Currently Introscope supports the smooth integration with Jest 22.4 only.
+But is still usable with the `@introscope "enable": true` magic comment.

-Currently Introscope supports Babel 6.26 and Jest 22.4.
-Support for Babel 7 and Jest 22.6 is coming.
+Support for TypeScript using Babel 7 is planned.

 Please, see a short ☺️ list here: [issues labeled as bug](https://github.com/peter-leonov/introscope/labels/bug)